Firearm Rights and Responsibilities

 The 1688 English Bill of Rights States “That the subjects which are Protestants may have arms for their defence suitable to their conditions, and as allowed by law”.
 In New Zealand the Law, based on the English legal system, that allows the possession of firearms is the Arms Act 1983, subsequent amendments and associated Regulations, whereby persons judged to be “fit and proper” may be in possession of a firearm if they have obtained the appropriate Firearms Licence or are under the direct supervision of a licence holder.
 You can read the Arms Act here.

 A Firearms Licence is issued by the NZ Police At this time the law relating to licence issue is being changed.
-A Bill is with a Parliamentary Select Committee and that committee intends to submit the new law to Parliament January or February 2020.
-We will update this section as soon as the new Bill becomes law.

 As a firearm owner you have responsibilities to keep others and yourself safe from injury, this is achieved by always observing the 7 Basic Rules of Firearm Safety.